Minnesota man dies during traffic stop after struggle with officers

 A Minnesota man pulled over during a traffic stop died in police custody after getting into a "physical struggle" with officers, authorities said.

 The incident happened just before 9 p.m.
-Wednesday in the parking lot of a pharmacy in Rochester, which is about 90 miles south of Minneapolis.
+Wednesday in the parking lot of a pharmacy in Rochester, about 90 miles south of Minneapolis.

-The Rochester Police Department said in a press release Thursday that an officer pulled the unidentified man over "based on several traffic violations observed on a public roadway."
+The Rochester Police Department said in a press release Thursday that an officer pulled the man over "based on several traffic violations observed on a public roadway."
+The man was identified Friday by the Minnesota Bureau of Criminal Apprehension as Albert Thomas Dashow, 39.

-After the motorist stopped, the department said he tried driving away but was stopped again in the parking lot.
+After Dashow stopped, the department said he tried driving away but was stopped again in the parking lot.

 "The officer attempted to arrest the driver and a physical struggle ensued.
-The officer requested back up and officers arrived to assist in arresting the subject," the department wrote.
+The officer requested back up and officers arrived to assist in arresting the subject," the department said.

-Once in custody, the man became unresponsive and died despite officers' performing CPR and other lifesaving measures, according to the department.
-The man's identity and a cause of death was not immediately available.
+Once in custody, Dashow became unresponsive and died despite officers' performing CPR and other lifesaving measures, according to the department.

-The Southern Minnesota Regional Medical Examiner’s Office did not return NBC News' request for comment.
+The Southern Minnesota Regional Medical Examiner’s Office said Friday that the cause and manner of death "are pending scene investigation and additional studies."

 The incident was captured on police body-camera videos, which the police department said it turned over to the Minnesota Bureau of Criminal Apprehension, which is handling the investigation.